sayajinpt/Omega-AI-Platform/README.md

 Omega is a desktop AI workspace: choose, download, run!

+AI was used to help in this project.

+this was made by one dude with a estupid AI that broke everything it was suposed to help fix xD ...
+Contain lots of bugs that i didnt face them yet to know they exist to eventualy fix them..

+Fork it , build on it, make your own improved version. thats the point of all of this.

 **Omega v2** ships as a **native desktop app** (WebView2 / WKWebView / WebKitGTK) with a **C++ runtime** — no Electron at install time.
 See [docs/OMEGA-V2.md](docs/OMEGA-V2.md).